fizalihsan/fizalihsan.github.io/source/technology/aws.md

 ## AWS CloudTrail

 * a web service that records AWS API calls for an account and delivers log files for audit and review.

+* provides visibility into user activity by recording API calls made on your account.
+* records important information about each API call, including the name of the API, the identity of the caller, the time of the API call, the request parameters, and the response elements returned by the AWS service.
+* makes it easier to ensure compliance with internal policies and regulatory standards.
+* captures AWS API calls and related events made by or on behalf of an AWS account and delivers log files to an S3 bucket specified.
+* Optionally, CloudTrail can be configured to deliver events to a log group monitored by CloudWatch Logs.
+* can also choose to receive SNS notifications each time a log file is delivered to your bucket.
+* can create a trail with the CloudTrail console, the AWS CLI, or the CloudTrail API.
+* A trail is a configuration that enables logging of the AWS API activity and related events in your account.
+* 2 Types of Trails:
+	* ___A Trail That Applies to All Regions___
+		* When you create a trail that applies to all AWS regions, CloudTrail creates the same trail in each region, records the log files in each region, and delivers the log files to the single S3 bucket (and optionally to the CloudWatch Logs log group) that you specify.
+		* This is the default option when you create a trail using the CloudTrail console.
+		* If you choose to receive SNS notifications for log file deliveries, one SNS topic will suffice for all regions.
+		* If you choose to have CloudTrail send events from a trail that applies to all regions to an CloudWatch Logs log group, events from all regions will be sent to the single log group.
+	* ___A Trail That Applies to One Region___
+		* You specify a bucket that receives events only from that region.
+The bucket can be in any region that you specify.
+		* If you create additional individual trails that apply to specific regions, you can have those trails deliver event logs to a single S3 bucket.
+* By default, log files are encrypted using S3 SSE.
+You can store your log files in your bucket for as long as you want, but you can also define S3 lifecycle rules to archive or delete log files automatically.
+* CloudTrail typically delivers log files within 15 minutes of an API call.
+* the service publishes new log files multiple times an hour, usually about every 5 minutes.
+These log files contain API calls from all of the account’s services that support CloudTrail.
+* Enable CloudTrail on all of your AWS accounts.
+Instead of configuring a trail for one region, you should enable trails for all regions.

+__Use Cases__

+* ___External Compliance Audits___
+	* Events from CloudTrail can be used to show the degree to which you are compliant with the regulations.
+* ___Unauthorized Access to Your AWS Account___
+	* CloudTrail records all sign-on attempts to your AWS account, including AWS Management Console login attempts, AWS SDK API calls, and AWS CLI API calls.
+Routine examination of CloudTrail events will provide the needed information to determine if your AWS account is being targeted for unauthorized access.

 ## AWS Config